GMarins/orthomosaic_tree_counting/PERFORMANCE.md

 that the filter is well configured: having the tuples sorted *([(x1,y1),(x2,y2),...], y1 < y2*; as in the normal output of the OpenCV function) and checking each position with respect to N positions forward, being N a percentage of the size of the array where it is the most probable range for a repeted occurence to happen.

+If maximum precision is not necessary, it is also available an O(n) filter in *option = 1*.
+This option, however, needs improvements.

 For what I could conclude from my study, is that the best way to improve would be to use another feature of OpenCV: the usage of
 Haar Cascades ( [Example](http://docs.opencv.org/trunk/d7/d8b/tutorial_py_face_detection.html)).
 OpenCV already comes with some cascades for face recognition.
 For detecting the trees in the given example, it would be necessary to create a cascade from zero